dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 **Regression Loss**

 In regression, model outputs a number.
-This number is then compared with our expected value to get a measure of error.
+This output number is then compared with our expected value to get a measure of error.
 For example, we wanted to predict the prices of houses in the neighbourhood.
 So, we give our model different features(like number of bedrooms, number of bathrooms, area, etc) and ask the model to output the price of house.

 - **Mean Squared Error(MSE)**

 These error functions are easy to define.
 As the name suggests, we are taking square of error and then mean of these sqaured error functions.
 It’s only concerned with the average magnitude of error irrespective of their direction.
 However, due to squaring, predictions which are far away from actual values are penalized heavily in comparison to less deviated predictions.
 This error is also known as L1 loss.
-Suppose, $$\mathbf{y\hat}$$ is our predicted output by the model and $$\mathbf{y}$$ is target(actual or expected) value.
+Suppose, $$\mathbf{\hat{y}}$$ is our predicted output by the model and $$\mathbf{y}$$ is target(actual or expected) value.
 For M training example, mse loss can be forumlated as,

 $$
 \begin{aligned}